 System 1 and System 2 are two modes of processing information.
 We apply them in different circumstances.

 System 1 is your rapid response system.
 Its strength lies in working quickly and needing less energy and effort.
-It makes judgements based on experiences and generalisations, and usually gets things right.
+It makes judgments based on experiences and generalisations, and usually gets things right.
 When you use it, it doesn’t ‘feel like thinking’.

 System 1 deals with the vast majority of everyday thinking.
 It does so automatically.
 To do this, it applies simple rules that psychologists call ‘heuristics’.
 But a quick assessment and general rules can get things wrong.
 So, System 1 sometimes lets you down.
 System 1 is responsible for biases, stereotypes, superstition, gullibility, naiveté, and prejudice.